Pumpkin Breakfast Cookies

 Instructions

-- Using a 2 1/2" cookie scoop, scoop the dough onto the prepared baking sheets about 1" apart and flatten the cookies to the desired size as they don't spread.
+- Using a 2 1/2" cookie scoop, scoop two heaping scoops of dough for each cookie onto the prepared baking sheets about 1" apart and flatten the cookies to the desired size as they don't spread.
+You'll have about 15 large cookies.
+If you wish to make the cookies smaller, simply use 1 heaping scoop of dough, flatten the tops and bake for 10-13 minutes until set.

 Notes